• Free shipping on all orders

 1. Daily Brushing

 We recommend brushing your canine with a quality slicker brush.
-You’ll also need a long-tooth undercoat rake, which will help you remove mats and debris that get lodged.
+You’ll also need a long-tooth undercoat rake to help you remove mats and debris that get lodged.
 Plus, the comb is useful when parting hair to check for debris, wounds, and other issues.
 Using the slicker brush, you should brush in the direction of the coat.

-Brushing in the opposite direction will be painful for the dog and should be avoided.
-Next, you can use the comb to ensure that the dog’s coat is brushed all the way to the skin.
-If necessary, use the comb to get hard-to-reach spots as well.
+If you need to reach deeper into the coat, use the undercoat rake.
+Be careful not to scrape your dog’s skin with the undercoat rake.
 Of course, you should also use this time to check for parasites and skin irritation.
-Along with brushing the occasional bath to rid the fur of dirt and debris is also recommended.
+Along with brushing, the occasional bath to remove dirt and debris is also recommended.

 brushing australian shepherd dog

-Image Credit: Jennie Book, Shutterstock
+Image By: Jennie Book, Shutterstock

 2. No Shaving

-When properly cared for, an Australian Shepherd’s coat protects them from both the cold and hot.
-It holds a layer of properly heated air near their skin.
+When properly cared for, an Australian Shepherd’s coat protects them from the cold and hot.
+It holds a layer of heated air near their skin.
 As necessary, their undercoat will hold their body heat closer or let it escape, depending on the weather outside.

 Therefore, an Australian Shepherd’s coat isn’t similar to a jacket in the traditional sense.
 It doesn’t just keep them warm—it keeps them cool as well.
 At the same time, shaving a double-coated breed does not reduce shedding.
 Instead, they will only shed smaller hairs.